DATA CENTERS

 Who Picks Up Whose Tab?

 LG&E-KU say they don't need new plants for us.
 (Even with electrification, their customers are using energy efficiency and solar panels to cut their power use.)
 They say they want to build new plants for the data centers they hope will locate here.
-But if the data centers don't come, we'll be stuck with the cost of the new plants plus a return-on-equity.
+But if the data centers don't come, we'll be stuck with the cost of the new plants plus a return-on-equity (profit).

 Where's the Beef?

 LG&E-KU admit they have no signed contracts with hyper-scale data center developers.
 Maybe it's a chicken-or-the-egg question, but existing customers must be protected from gambles.
 The average residential customer in Columbus, OH, is paying an extra $27/month due to data centers!
+We could experience similar injustice.

 Technology Changes Quickly